CefasRepRes/QGIS_Training_Cefas/Module_1_Coordinate_Reference_Systems/instructions.md

 **Part 2: Reprojecting vector data**

-When we use spatial data in QGIS it is sometimes necessary to reproject this data, whether it is downloaded from an online source or is found in an internal repository of spatial data.
+If data does not share the same CRS, it is necessary to reproject it.
 Projection is often the first step in geospatial analysis before other measurements and calculations can be made.
-Finding and using the correct projection ensures your analysis is as accurate as it can be.
+Using the correct projection ensures your analysis is as accurate as possible.

 #### 1. Load vector data